jfodera/Weather-Music/lab5/README.md

 Future additons:
-   put send verification email in its own script nice messages specifying if password was wrong
+   put send verification email in its own script nice messages specifying if password was wrong make login with verification email a tad nicer
+                    $_SESSION['resend_verification'] = 'set';
+                    //once page reloaded verification email will be sent
+                    $_SESSION['mess'] = 'The email you entered is not verified, <a href="login.php"> click here </a> to send a verification email.';